azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 3. If you have added new service in ARM Checker, copy the whole service object (with all controls) from ARMControls.json and add it to "resourceControlSets" in ARMControls.ext.json file.
 4. If you have extended controls in any existing service in ARM Checker, copy the service object (with only new controls) from ARMControls.json and add it to "resourceControlSets" in ARMControls.ext.json file.
-5. Run Update-AzSKOrganizationPolicy command to upload ARMControls.ext.json file to server.
+5. Run Update-AzSKOrganizationPolicy command to upload ARMControls.ext.json file to policy store.